cost-and-retail-accounting-method

 Cost accounting methods are the specific techniques and approaches to track and allocate costs.

-The First In, First Out (FIFO) Approach
+The First In, First Out (FIFO) Approach:

 In the FIFO approach, you prioritize selling the inventory you bought first.
 For example, you bought apples in two batches of 20 on separate occasions, the first batch at $2 per apple and the second batch at $3 per apple.
 Now, your monthly sales were 25 apples.
 You will account for the first batch of apples, up to $40.
-Then, you’ll take five apples from the later batch and add them in at $15.
+Then, you’ll take five apples from the later batch and add them at $15.

 First batch of 20 apples